-Families escaping violence and persecution in their home countries, including from unprecedented and growing humanitarian crises in Latin America and the Caribbean, Afghanistan and parts of Africa, have undertaken a dangerous journey to seek safety in the United States.
+Families escaping violence and persecution in their home countries, including from unprecedented and growing humanitarian crises in Latin America, the Caribbean, Afghanistan and parts of Africa often undertake a dangerous journey to seek safety in the United States.

 What is asylum?